finalv2/cwp-decap-test/strategies/make-fingerprinting-fast-and-easy.md

 **Louisiana** and **Utah** have goals to review fingerprinting results on the same day.

-**Grandfamilies & Kinship Support Network** has developed a list of identification caregivers can bring to their fingerprinting appointment, available in its [kin licensing forms and templates](https://www.grandfamilies.org/Resources/Kin-Specific-Licensing-Standards-Sample-Forms).
+**All jurisdictions** can follow the list of identification caregivers can bring to their fingerprinting appointment, found in the [kin licensing forms and templates](https://www.grandfamilies.org/Resources/Kin-Specific-Licensing-Standards-Sample-Forms).